 - Integrated Light – Many cordless drills will have a small, forward-facing light built into the body, which activates when drilling.
 This is very handy when drilling in dark spaces.

 - Soft-grip Handle – Most cordless drills will feature a rubberised handle, to make it easier to hold for long periods.
 It is a pretty standard feature, so if the drill you are looking at doesn’t have it, perhaps wonder why.

 - Variable Torque – Again, several torque settings are fairly standard on cordless drills.
 You will, however, find differences in the number of different torque settings (as few as 6, and as many as 20).
 Look for at least 10-12.

 - Hammer Action – Not all drills will have a hammer setting, particularly the cheaper, low-voltage drills.
-Hammer action is used when drilling in to masonry and stone, and is a very useful feature to have.
+The hammer action is used when drilling into masonry and stone and is a very useful feature to have.

 - Keyless Chuck/Chuck Size – Again most modern drills have a keyless chuck (loosened and tightened by hand).
 The chuck size will vary, so if you plan to be drilling holes over 10mm, make sure you can fit larger bits into the chuck.

 Most modern cordless drills will have a standard rechargeable lithium-ion (Li-Ion) battery, but there are a variety of different Voltages and capacities available.

 Cordless Drill Battery Voltages – The voltage of a cordless drill battery determines the power output.
 The minimum voltage you will see in a cordless drill battery is probably 12V, rising up to around 18V (but possibly as high as 36 or 54V in some professional-quality cordless SDS drills).
 Anything lower than 12V will be more suited as a cordless screwdriver than a drill.